 HYBRID ENGINE SYSTEMS

 In the course of four years, the Sounding Rocketry Team (SRT) has designed, built, and tested four different flight-ready hybrid engines.
 Flight-ready engines have been designed from the start to be integrated into existing or developmental vehicles created by SRT.
 Additionally, each engine is tested in its flight configuration at a team-maintained vertical test cell.
-All engines built by SRT are pressure-fed; this means our engine designs do not have any pumps.
+All engines built by SRT are pressure-fed.
 Propulsion team members go through a rigorous design and testing (hydrostatic) process to ensure these engines are safe to operate as well as meet the performance specifications outlined by overall team goals.

 Click below to learn more about each of our past engines.